Huaqiu-Electronics/kicad-hqsearch-plugin/README.md

     English |<a href="README_zh.md">中文<a/>
 </p>

-### ### Real-time quotations completely within KiCad
+This advanced search engine empowers engineers, purchasers, and designers to efficiently locate electronic components by integrating ​multi-dimensional search capabilities and real-time supply chain insights.
+Designed to streamline workflows from prototyping to mass production, it supports searches via ​Manufacturer Part Number (MPN), ​vague descriptions, ​electrical parameters, and even cross-referencing equivalents.

+## Component Search

 HQ Search plugin will help you:

-- One-click search for electronic device data
+- Searcg electronic component data with quality
-- Get real-time quotations from HQ PCB within KiCad
+- Get real-time quotations from HQPCB within KiCad
-- fuzzy global search through search, precise search through NPM
+- Precise search through MPN & Fuzzy Search through parameters (Eg. 5k1 5% 0805)
+- Direct link to component datasheet and description page.

 ## Installation

 - Open the "Plugin and Content Manager" from the KiCad main window.
-Next, find "HQ PCB" from "KiCad official repository" and click install.
+Next, find "Component Search" from "KiCad official repository" and click install.

 ## NextPCB